This Sally Hansen Gel Manicure Starter Kit Review and Tutorial is collaborative.

 Here are some of my Pros, Cons and Tips:

-* The Wine Not colour is a lovely deep sparkly raspberry red – perfect for all year round but especially the festive season!
+- The Wine Not colour is a lovely deep sparkly raspberry red.
+It’s perfect for all year round but especially the festive season!

-* Whilst the kit promises ‘up to’ 10 manicures, I will definitely have to purchase more cleansing pads as they dried up after only a few seconds when I removed them from the sachets.
+- Whilst the kit promises ‘up to’ 10 manicures, I will definitely have to purchase more cleansing pads.
+They dried up after only a few seconds when I removed them from the sachets.
 I had to use 2 for just 1 manicure.

-* Shake the polishes really well before use – or at least a minute each – to prevent shrinkage and uneven coats.
+- Shake the polishes really well before use – or at least a minute each.
+This prevents shrinkage and uneven coats.

 I love this kit and would highly recommend it – I also featured in my recent Christmas Gift Guide.

-You can buy the Sally Hansen Gel Manicure Starter Kit at Amazon (affiliate link) in the UK or at Target, Coles, Priceline or KMart in Australia.
+You can buy the Sally Hansen Gel Manicure Starter Kit Amazon (affiliate link) in the UK or at Target, Coles, KMart in Australia.

 Disclosure: the Sally Hansen Gel Manicure Starter Kit was sent to me in exchange for my honest review.